Islandora/islandora_videojs/README.md

 [Download](https://github.com/videojs/video.js/releases/download/v4.12.15/video-js-4.12.15.zip) and install [video.js](http://www.videojs.com/) to your sites/libraries folder, or run `drush videojs-plugin`.

-**Note** This viewer has been tested with video.js 4.12.15.

-**Note** Some features of video.js (such as rtmp streaming) only work with newer versions of video.js.
-If you encounter errors with streaming sources, try updating the video.js library.

-**Note** If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.

 ## Configuration

 Select the Video.js viewer at Administration » Islandora » Solution pack configuration » Video Solution Pack (admin/islandora/solution_pack_config/video).

 [![Configuration](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)

+## Notes

+* This viewer has been tested with video.js 4.12.15.
+* Some features of video.js (such as rtmp streaming) only work with newer versions of video.js.
+If you encounter errors with streaming sources, try updating the video.js library.
+* If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it.

 ## Documentation